buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyGridTerminalSystem.GetBlockWithName.md

 public IMyTerminalBlock GetBlockWithName(string name)
 ```

 Returns the first block found with the given name.
-Will return`null`if no block with that name can be found.

 ### Returns

 [IMyTerminalBlock](Sandbox.ModAPI.Ingame.IMyTerminalBlock)

+First found block with`name`or`null`if no block with that name can be found

 ### Parameters